Schematron/schematron-exist/README.md

 # Schematron for eXist

-XQuery module to use ISO Schematron in [eXist](http://exist-db.org/).
+XQuery library module to use ISO Schematron in [eXist](http://exist-db.org/).
 This module uses the standard Schematron implementation from https://code.google.com/p/schematron/.
 This module is a port of [schematron-basex](https://github.com/vincentml/schematron-basex) to eXist.

 ## Usage

-Install the module in one of the ways described in the BaseX documentation.
-Using the GUI, go to the Options menu, Packages, then Install, and select schematron-exist-1.0.xar.
-Alternatively, use the command `REPO INSTALL schematron-exist-1.0.xar`.
+Install the module in the way described in the eXist documentation.
+Go to the Dashboard and open the Package Manager.
+Click the add a package button, and then upload schematron-exist-1.0.xar.

 After the module is installed, in your XQuery code declare the module import: